electric-eloquence/fepper-npm/README.md

 # A frontend prototyper tool for rapid prototyping of web sites

-### This is the NPM that powers these Fepper prototyper variants:
+### This is the NPM that powers these Fepper prototypers:
 * [Fepper Main](https://github.com/electric-eloquence/fepper) - main project.
 * [Fepper Base](https://github.com/electric-eloquence/fepper-base) - no
   unnecessary assets, styles, or Pattern Lab demo.
 * [Fepper for Drupal](https://github.com/electric-eloquence/fepper-drupal) -
   templates configured for Drupal 8, along with a Drupal theme built to accommodate those templates.
 * [Fepper for Windows](https://github.com/electric-eloquence/fepper-windows) -
   scripted to run on Windows.
 * [Fepper for Wordpress](https://github.com/electric-eloquence/fepper-wordpress) -
   templates configured for WordPress, along with a WordPress theme built to accommodate those templates.

 Please consult any of the above links for documentation on getting started and on power usage of Fepper.

 ### <a id="under-the-hood"></a>Under the Hood
-To just run a Node.js implementation of Pattern Lab, instantiate the `patternlab` object as follows:
+To just run a Node.js implementation of Pattern Lab, instantiate a `patternlab` object as follows:

 ```
 const config = require('./patternlab-config.json');
 const cwd = process.cwd();
+const Patternlab = require('fepper/ui/core/lib/patternlab');
-const patternlab = new (require('fepper/ui/core/lib/patternlab'))(config, cwd);
+const patternlab = new Patternlab(config, cwd);
 ```

-Fepper's `patternlab` constructor recognizes a second parameter (a working directory parameter) for instantiating the `patternlab` object.
+Fepper's `Patternlab` constructor recognizes a second parameter (a working directory parameter) for instantiating a `patternlab` object.
 This allows it to be instantiated from any directory within any task runner or third-party framework.

 Fepper exposes these methods on the `patternlab` object: